Skull-adorned, blood-stained sword evidence revealed in Medcraft murder trial

 He said the jury would hear the contents of a phone call by Mr Sheehan from Risdon Prison.

-"I used that knife but only hit him on the back of the leg," Mr Shapiro quoted Mr Sheehan as saying.
+"I used that knife but only hit him on the back of the leg," Mr Shapiro quoted Mr Sheehan as saying in the call.

+"That is a clear admission for the chop to the back of the leg which caused death," Mr Shapiro said.

 He said that a 000 call from a Ritchie Avenue resident would be played to the jury.